section-engineering-education/engineering-education/content/articles/how-to-work-with-lombok-on-quarkus/index.md

 - Slf4j, Lombok configurations, and custom logs

 ### Pre-requisites

-This Quarkus Lombok article requires the following for easier catch-up:
+To follow along with this article, the reader should have the following:
 - Java language prior knowledge
 - Java SDK set on the machine.
 The latest SDK version is recommended.
 - Quarkus supported IDEs or text editors.
 These lessen the project configurations and other tasks.
 Such include IntelliJ ultimate edition, VS Code, Eclipse among others.
 The ultimate version of IntelliJ is preferred since it has many tools in the store.
 - A good internet connection to fetch additional resources.

 > As for the requirements, the pre-requisites may change as time goes by since ever since the article is published.
-> JDK version `17`, VS Code version `1.61`, and IntelliJ Ultimate version `2021.2.3` were used for the screenshots.
+JDK version `17`, VS Code version `1.61`, and IntelliJ Ultimate version `2021.2.3` were used for the screenshots.

-Once done, the following steps will be taken in the order in the article to achieve the points in the Key-takeaways section:

-- Setup IDE for Lombok
-- Create a Lombok Quarkus project
-- Application of Lombok features to the project

 ### Setup IDE for Lombok
 In this section, the main focus will be on setting up the following:

 - [IntelliJ IDEA](#IntelliJ-ultimate-Quarkus-Lombok-setup)
 - [Visual Studio Code](#Quarkus-Lombok-setup-for-VS-Code)

 #### IntelliJ ultimate Quarkus Lombok setup
 The Lombok plugin will be required for the IDE to easily work with Quarkus in a Quarkus project.

-- The plugin can be installed by heading over to the Settings/plugins option.
+The plugin can be installed by heading over to the Settings/plugins option then searching for 'Lombok'.
-- Search for '**Lombok**'.
 It will look as shown below:

 ![Lombok IntelliJ plugin](/engineering-education/how-to-work-with-lombok-on-quarkus/Lombok-intellij-pliugin.png "Lombok IntelliJ plugin")

-- Install it.
-Restart the IDE.
+After a successful installation, restart the IDE.

 #### Quarkus Lombok setup for VS Code

-- As for VS code, make sure that it has the Quarkus tools installed as an extension.
+As for VS code, make sure that it has the Quarkus tools installed as an extension.
 The extension is shown below:

 ![VS Code Quarkus tools](/engineering-education/how-to-work-with-lombok-on-quarkus/quarkus-tools-vs-code.png "VS Code Quarkus tools")

-- Search for '**Lombok**' and install the Lombok annotations for VS Code.
+- Search for 'Lombok' and install the Lombok annotations for VS Code.
 Check out its appearance in the image below:

 ![Lombok VS Code support](/engineering-education/how-to-work-with-lombok-on-quarkus/lombok-annotations-vs-code.png "Lombok VS Code support")

-- Restart it to make sure all is well installed.
+- Restart it to make sure it reflects  the chnages.

-Once done, proceed with the following steps below.

 ### Create a Lombok Quarkus project
 Create a Quarkus project in your project directory through any of the three methods below:

 - [Through IntelliJ IDEA](#New-Quarkus-Lombok-project-in-IntelliJ)